Zooeeyy/Image-Processing-of-Trypophobia-/README.md

-# Image-Processing-of-Trypophobia-
+# Image-Processing-of-Trypophobia
-this repository contains image processing using trypophobia dataset, this dataset is available on kaggle
+This repository contains image processing using trypophobia dataset, this dataset is available on kaggle